digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

-Finally, if the secure channel cannot be established due to incompatibility reasons (such as an update to another encryption algorithm), it should still permit the plaintext channel to be established and used.
+Finally, if the secure channel cannot be established due to incompatibility reasons (such as an update to another encryption algorithm), it should still permit the upgrade channel to be established and used.
 However, if the secure channel fails to establish because of security reasons (eg. detecting a man-in-the-middle attack), it should abort the connection entirely.